prep2/Kellermann-Foundation/Modern Instructions.md

 ## Setting up environment ##
 In order for your system to see these Tomcat and MariaDB in your terminal, you need to add your programs to your system environment varaibles.
 First, open system properties, then open environment variables.
-Click the edit button for system variables (make sure you're not editing your user variables jus above).
+Click the edit button for system variables (make sure you're not editing your user variables just above).
 Then hit the new button and add the PATH variables for your programs.
-You want to use the /bin folder inside the program folder.
+You want to use the */bin* folder inside the program folder.
 ![](https://i.imgur.com/vArAOqn.jpg)
 My PATH variables are marked by the yellow arrows.